-1. Journals: You will begin your field experience by keeping a journal or log documenting your practice and agency experience, and the impact upon your perception of social work and yourself.
+- 1. Journals: Your field experience will include regular self-reflective writing on topics assigned by your instructor, using standard English and paying attention to spelling and grammar.
+A minimum length of 1 page is required.
+No more than 2 pages.
+The purpose is to document your practice and agency experience, and the impact upon your perception of social work and yourself.
 Writing ought to be in a true narrative voice reflecting the experiences, the questions and the impressions that stand out.
 Information ought to be included only as related to your experience (i.e., I went on a home visit and felt...).
 You can also include a brief description of what you did followed by a reflection on the experience.
 You should direct particular attention to agency policies and practices affecting vulnerable populations, issues of social justice, ethical dilemmas, and the professional use of self.
 This journal is a place to share your learning, your growth, your questions, and your doubts relating to the development of your professional self.
 Your journal will only be read by your faculty field instructor and will be kept confidential unless you give permission for it to be shared.
-Your writing should reflect clarity, organization and critical thinking.
+Your writing should reflect clarity, organization, and critical thinking.
 All documents must be uploaded to Blackboard.
 Journal entries are 1-2 pages in length.
+Competencies covered in assignment: 1, 2, 3, 4, 5, 6, 7, 8, 9 Dimensions: K, V, S, CP, AP - 2.
+Learning Contract ("education plan"), written by you and reviewed with your field supervisor, must be uploaded to Alcea during week 5.
+(No later than- October 14, 2023) Your faculty field instructor will review this and respond with feedback and recommendations for changes as necessary.
+This document should reflect what you plan to learn during the first semester in your senior field placement and by what methods you plan to do that learning.
+Be as specific as possible.
+The learning contract will be reviewed by you, your field supervisor, and your faculty instructor during the site visit at the end of the semester.
+This will help to structure the second semester of field education.